How to Fix No Audio in a Mac Screen Recording: A Symptom-Based Checklist

 • You connected an external display via HDMI

-In the HDMI case, audio output can switch to the display, meaning your built-in speakers go silent and your recording follows that audio path.
+The HDMI case is the sneakiest: audio output can silently switch to the display, meaning your built-in speakers go quiet and your recording follows wherever macOS decided to send audio.

-Open System SettingsSound, then check both "Output" and "Input" to confirm the right device is selected.
-Inside your recording app, explicitly select the input device again to be safe.
+Open System SettingsSound and verify both "Output" and "Input" point at the device you actually mean.
+Inside the recording app, explicitly re-select the input device — just to be sure.

-Even if your OS and recording tool are both set up correctly, the audio track might be disabled inside individual apps.
+Even with the OS and the recording tool set up correctly, the audio track can be disabled inside individual apps.

-• QuickTime Player: In File → New Screen Recording, click the "∨" next to the menu.
-Mic options will appear.
-If it's set to "None," change it.
+• QuickTime Player: File → New Screen Recording, click the arrow next to the record button.
+If "Microphone" is set to "None," change it.

-• OBS Studio: In the source list, make sure "Audio Input Capture" and "Audio Output Capture" are added.
-Watch the mixer's level meter for response.
+• OBS Studio: In the sources list, make sure "Audio Input Capture" and "Audio Output Capture" are added, and check the mixer's level meter responds when sound plays.

-If you build a habit of testing a sound and watching the meter before starting any recording, silent-recording accidents drop to nearly zero.
+If you build the habit of playing a sound and watching the meter before any important recording, silent-recording accidents drop to nearly zero.

-Most readers who've come this far probably solved their problem with Symptoms 1, 2, 4, or 5.
+Most readers who got this far probably solved their problem with Symptom 1, 2, 4, or 5.
 But a meaningful number get stuck on Symptom 3 (internal audio).

-Yes, the virtual audio setup is free.
-But it carries real ongoing costs:
+Yes, the virtual-audio setup is free.
+But the ongoing costs are real:

 • Switching audio output paths every time you record